bartekmotyl/favourite-photo-browser/README.md

 # Release

 The current versdion is an early alpha / MVP version, with basic UI but with both main features (browsing and marking favourites) already working.

+# Contribution

+If you would like to help to make the program better (and especailly if you have experience with C# programming), please contact me!